detky/PowerArray/README.md

 });
 ```

+<a name="ArrayPrototypeChanges"></a>
-####<a name="ArrayPrototypeChanges">What does this script changes on the Array prototype?</a>
+#### What does this script changes on the Array prototype?

+It just adds new functions, and only if the desired names (or pointers) are not already taken.

+##### how does it works:
 Basically, PowerArray loads everything he needs to work on his own global object called "pa", as many frameworks do.
-Inside of this pa object there
+The "pa" object is a container,
-are many functions, some of them designed to work attached to objects with Array prototype, and others designed to operate globally.
+in which there are multiple functions.
+Some are designed to work with any Array-prototyped object (defined at pa.prototypedFunctions_Array), and others

-#### This script don't change any behaviour on the Array prototype

-It just add a few functions to it, and only if the desired names are not already taken.
+designed to operate globally (defined at pa.auxiliaryFunctions).

-During the initialization process, checks if the name of each of such functions is in use before modifying anything.
+During the initialization process, each of such functions is is evaluated, to check if the name is already in use before modifying anything.
 Only if they are free, a pointer to the corresponding pa function is set on the prototype array, or the global scope.
-If any was already occupated by other framework, library or whatever, PowerArray do not change anything, just sends a warning to the console.
+If any name is already occupated by other framework, library or whatever, PowerArray don't change anything, just sends a warning to the console.
 The only consequence will be a change on the syntax when using that specific PowerArray function:

 <ul>